awakari/interests/README.md

 #### 5.2.1.1.
 Subscription

+A subscription is immutable by design, hence there's no update operation for this.
+If a user wants to change a subscription they need to delete it 1st and then create again.

 | Attribute | Type                                       | Description                                                  |
 |-----------|--------------------------------------------|--------------------------------------------------------------|
 | id        | String                                     | Subscription UUID (generated on creation)                    |